 Key Track(s): “As Long as the People Got Something to Say,” “Superman’s Black in the Building,” “MKLVFKWR,” “New Whirl Odor”

-Review: New Whirl Odor is one of the the toughest PE albums to come to terms with, because it can sound effete at times but can also be quite effective on songs submerged in a kind of grim, brooding haze.
+Review: New Whirl Odor is one of the the most difficult PE albums to come to terms with, because it can sound effete at times but can also be quite effective on songs submerged in a kind of grim, brooding haze.
 Opinions about it are all over the place.
 This is cited as the very worst PE album, and also a stronger near-comeback.
 Really, it ends up somewhere more in the middle.
 There is a collaboration with techno producer Moby (“MKLVFKWR”) and an 11+ minute cut with a rather laid-back tempo produced by recent collaborator C-Doc (“Superman’s Black in the Building”).
 There are good intentions all over this album, though it is inconsistent and admittedly comes up well short on occasion (“What a Fool Believes,” “Makes You Blind”).
 Chuck seems a bit grumpy and off his game on the weaker cuts.
 Professor Griff summons his most effective rapping in a brief appearance on “As Long as the People Got Something to Say” — one of the songs he also produces.
 Flavor Flav makes minimal contributions to the album though.
 That is one reason New Whirl Odor comes across as so serious.
 This album was made without much in-person collaboration.
 Instead, with members now living apart all over the country, individual contributions were frequently recorded separately and transmitted electronically for assembly after the fact — an approach that was becoming common for independent hip-hop and electronic music productions.
 This may not be one of the best PE albums, but it manages to hang in to the middle of the pack and is worth exploring at some point for listeners intrigued by the later years.

 Public Enemy Featuring Paris – Rebirth of a Nation (2006)